OSU-AIMS/RoPE-S3D/GUIDE.md

 The format for the ```.json``` info file can be found in [examples/dataset_json_required.json](examples/dataset_json_required.json).

+## Collection

+Collection can be done in numerous ways depending on your specific setup.

+A starting point for collection can be obtained from our [RoPE Capture Tool](https://github.com/OSU-AIMS/RoPE-Capture-Tool), which is used to collect data from anInterl Realsense 435i and a Yaskawa MH5L on ROS Melodic.

 ## Ingest

 To load data into the repo, first collect all data into a ```.zip``` file.
 This should then be plased in [data/raw/](data/raw/).